LearnWithLlew/TestingLegacyCodeCourse.ts/Resources/couse 2.md

     * Use an output string
     * Hint: for `Atan2` , use 0.4 as the second parameter
     * Confirmation: A large `.approved.txt` file with 13 values
+* [ ] Better to-strings
-* [ ] Better to-strings, to show function names
+    * [ ]show function names
+      * Confirmation: You can tell which method was called for each line
+    * [ ]show parameter values
-    * Confirmation: You can tell which method was called, for each line in `.approved.txt`
+      * Confirmation: You can tell which method was called  with which value for each line
 * [ ] Test all methods with input value 3.14
     * Confirmation: Another large `.approved.txt` file
 ### Verify List of Inputs